USGS-Astrogeology/softwaremanagement/FY21/README.md

   - Improve AutoCNet documentation to support use for analysis of control networks
   - Operationalize FY20 efforts for network analysis including identification of regions of low control density and use of analysis methods (e.g., data snooping)

-    :muscle: Implement data snooping method inside of the bundle adjustment code.
+    :muscle: Implement data snooping method inside of the bundle adjustment code

 ### PDS4 Support
-  - Develop a PDS4 support solution to add to the ASC software portfolio.
+  - Develop a PDS4 support solution to add to the ASC software portfolio

 ### Additional Efforts by non-ASC developers
   - Integrate the Community Sensor Model (CSM) into the Ames Stereo Pipeline (ASP)
-  - Develop as easy as installtion process as possible to have ASP and ISIS installed in the same conda environment.
+  - Develop as easy as installtion process as possible to have ASP and ISIS installed in the same conda environment
   - Open Source a HiRISE de-jitter pipeline

 ### Change Detection